Wintellect/MSLearn/Building an End-to-End AI Solution with Azure/includes/4-azure-sql-database.md

 	_Rows written to the database by the Azure Function_

-In the next lab, you will use Power BI to produce a more compelling — and graphical — visualization of the data.
+In the next unit, you will use Power BI to produce a more compelling — and graphical — visualization of the data.